 After four and a half years (and 158 coaching appointments!), my role as a CEE Communication Fellow is coming to an end.
 Our Comm Lab manager, Jared, suggested I write up some thoughts on my time in this position, and I considered this an excellent opportunity to say goodbye to the lab and reflect on this experience.

-New & updated CommKit articles
+New & updated CommKit content

 Discipline-specific how-to’s and annotated examples, covering both technical and professional communication.